How cohort based learning keeps online students from feeling alone

 The Illusion of Disruption in Education

-Terms like “disruptive innovation”“design thinking”, and “agile transformation” have become buzzwords in educational conferences and strategy decks.
+Terms like “disruptive innovation”, “design thinking”, and “agile transformation” have become buzzwords in educational conferences and strategy decks.
 Yet when applied to schools and institutions, these models typically fall flat.
 The reason is structural.

 Why They Fail:

-• Education is Not a Market—It’s a Public Good
+- Education is Not a Market—It’s a Public Good

 Traditional innovation models thrive in competitive, profit-driven environments.
-Education, however, is fundamentally different: it’s shaped by equity, access, public accountability, and often rigid bureaucratic systems.
+Education, however, is fundamentally different: it’s shaped by equity, access, public accountability, and often rigid bureaucratic systems. - Change Is Slow, Risk-Averse, and Politically Sensitive

 Schools are held to high standards of safety, inclusivity, and consistency.
-While a startup can afford to fail fast, schools cannot gamble with student outcomes.
+While a startup can afford to fail fast, schools cannot gamble with student outcomes. - Innovation Often Happens To Teachers—Not With Them

-Top-down innovation initiatives often ignore frontline educators, leading to resistance, poor implementation, and wasted budgets.
+Top-down innovation initiatives often ignore frontline educators, leading to resistance, poor implementation, and wasted budgets. - Focus on Technology Over Pedagogy

 Many so-called “innovations” prioritize digital tools without rethinking underlying teaching methods.
 Technology alone does not make learning meaningful.